ericholscher/django-testing-docs/basic_unittests.rst

 Last post we talked about how to set up and use doc tests inside of Django.
-Today, in the second post of the series, we'll be talking about how to use the other testing framework that comes with Python, unittest. unittest is a xUnit type of testing system (JUnit from the java world is another example) implemented in Python.
+Today, in the second post of the series, we'll be talking about how to use the other testing framework that comes with Python, unittest. unittest is a xUnit type of testing system (JUnit from the Java world is another example) implemented in Python.
 It is a much more robust solution for testing than Doc tests, and allows for a lot more organization of code.
 We'll get into that in the next post in the series, comparing Unit and Doc tests.